-After a rainy day (common theme of our trip) of exploring the city, we ended up at Nodaiwa for a very early dinner.
+After a rainy day (common theme of this trip) of exploring the city, I ended up at Nodaiwa for a very early dinner.

-We came early because we had read that Nodaiwa, which had made a reputation for itself over 200 years of serving perfectly cooked wild eel, would often get very busy and would have insane wait times.
+I came early because I had read that Nodaiwa, which had made a reputation for itself over 200 years of serving perfectly cooked wild eel, would often get very busy and would have insane wait times.

-After putting our name down on the list, our names were called after about 25 minutes of waiting in the tiny little reception area. ("Yu-sama!" is how they called us, I loved it.)
+After putting my name down on the list, my name was called after about 25 minutes of waiting in the tiny little reception area. ("Lim-sama!" is how they called me, I loved it.)

-The main dining area seemed to be too full and busy to seat us, but we followed the lady dressed in a kimono (which was the attire for all staff) to the alternate dining room, which was a short walk away.
+The main dining area seemed to be too full and busy for a seat, but I followed the lady dressed in a kimono (which was the attire for all staff) to the alternate dining room, which was a short walk away.